 Nancy Drew and the Hidden Staircase, Warner Bros.
 1939

 Even though the fourth and final movie in this series is titled after one of the novels, the script deviated almost entirely from the book.
 This inconsistency was viewed as irredeemable at the time and mixed reviews have followed for similar reasons over the years.
 Bonita Granville returns for her final appearance as Nancy, and while the character continues the deviation from her literary contemporary, she’s consistent for the films.
 The comedy was removed in this version, but the mystery elements were also lacking.
-Despite being scheduled to produce four more films, the series was cancelled after this installment.
+Despite being scheduled to produce four more films, the series was canceled after this installment.

 The Hardy Boys/Nancy Drew Mysteries, ABC 1977